EricJi150/ericji150.github.io/_pages/about.md

 ![Illustraion of computer vison](images\robot.png){: .align-right width="300px"}

 📚 I am a first-year Ph.D. student at the University of Illinois Urbana-Champaign  in the Electrical and Computer Engineering department.
+I am part of the Computational Imaging Group (CIG) under Professor Minh Do.

 🖥️ My research interests are in producing meaningful applications of computer vision and artificial intelligence.